aattuuuutut/test-/README.md

 # test-
 Markdown is a lightweight markup language that you can use to add formatting elements to plain-text documents.
-Created by **John Gruber** in 2004, markdown is now one of the worlds most popular markup languages.
+Created by John Gruber in 2004, markdown is now one of the worlds most popular markup languages.
+<a John Gruber="https://en.wikipedia.org/wiki/John_Gruber">click here</a>